How Bimatoprost 0.03% Works for Glaucoma and Eyelash Growth?

 How does Bimatoprost work?

 High pressure develops when excessive fluid builds up in the eye.
-If left untreated, high pressure within the eye can cause damage to your optic nerves and lead to loss of vision.
-Glaucoma develops due to the buildup of pressure in the eye when the fluid in the eye is unable to drain properly.
-This pressure can ultimately lead to optical nerve damage and make you blind.
+If left untreated, high pressure within the eye can damage your optic nerves and lead to vision loss.
+Glaucoma develops from increased pressure in the eye when the fluid in the eye cannot drain properly.
+This pressure can ultimately lead to optic nerve damage and make you blind.
 Bimatoprost effectively drains the fluid from the eye and reduces the pressure.

 Administration of Bimatoprost

 The recommended dosage of eye drops is one drop in the affected eye once a day, in the evening.
-It should not be used once daily, as it has been shown that more frequent administration of Bimatoprost solution may decrease the intraocular pressure-lowering effect.
+It should not be used once daily, as more frequent administration of Bimatoprost solution may reduce its intraocular pressure-lowering effect.
 The decrease in pressure begins approximately four hours after the first administration, with maximum effect attained within 8 to 12 hours.
 The eye drops may also be prescribed along with other ophthalmic solutions to lower intraocular pressure.
 If you wish to use more than one ophthalmic solution, the next topical agent should be administered at least five minutes after the previous one has been applied.

 Bimatoprost for eyelash growth

 Bimatoprost gained fame when healthcare providers and patients noticed enhanced eyelash growth as a side effect in patients with glaucoma.
 Bimatoprost made an unexpected transition into the cosmetic space when patients noticed a surprising side effect- longer, thicker, and darker eyelashes.
-This unexpected side effect led to further research and eventually, the launch of products as a dedicated cosmetic formulation, which includes Careprost eye drops 0.03% among others.
+This unexpected side effect led to further research and, eventually, the launch of products as dedicated cosmetic formulations, including Careprost eye drops 0.03%, among others.

 How does Bimatoprost promote eyelash growth?

-Bimatoprost works primarily by influencing the hair growth cycle, specifically the anagen phase, which is the active growth stage of hair follicles.
+Bimatoprost primarily acts by influencing the hair growth cycle, specifically the anagen phase, the active growth stage of hair follicles.

 Mechanism of action: